Financial Planning

 The best cash flow forecasts align fully with the financial models you use to project overall business performance and map out growth strategies.
 To gain this alignment, you need access to real-time financial data from all of your business systems.

 The easiest way for startup founders and CEOs to handle cash flow forecasts is to hire someone to build them in a first-class way — but that doesn’t mean you should remove yourself from the process entirely.
-Maintaining total visibility into cash flow forecasts and projections will help you make more effective strategic decisions.
+Maintaining total visibility into cash flow forecasts and projections will help you make more effective, strategic, and informed decisions.

 Even if you don’t build the cash flow forecast yourself, you should be able to make changes to project how strategic plans will impact cash flow.
-Having the flexibility to run “what if” analyses is critical.
+Having the flexibility to run what-if scenario analyses is critical.

 What if all of your customers started paying 12 months in advance?
 What if half of your customers run late on their invoices?
-What if new vendors expect quarterly payments?
+What if new vendors or creditors expect quarterly repayments?
 If someone else is managing your cash flow plans, and you don’t fully understand the forecasts, you could end up making decisions that put your runway at risk.

 Having an accountant or finance pro build your cash flow forecasts is great.
 But you need to be part of the process if you want to stay in control of cash flow.